kghorvath/ws4kp/README.md

 I missed the music from the original so I literally just embedded a Weather Channel Spotify playlist back into the page.
 That's about it.
 I plan to tweak this in the future and make it work better for a headless setup, such as on a Raspberry Pi.

-## How to Run

-Make sure you have Node.js installed.
-Clone this repo and enter the directory.
-Run `npm install` and `node index.js` to start a local server.
-Then navigate to `http://localhost:8080` in your browser.

 ## Disclaimer

 Don't rely on this for any serious weather reporting please.
 This is just for fun.